-I first made the hat, which can be worn as a slouch hat or a beanie.
+I first made the Dallas Hat, which can be worn as a slouch hat or a beanie.
 After that, I was getting requests for a matching scarf!

 It is still one of my favorite patterns to use for gifting because no sizing is needed.
 You never have to worry about a scarf fitting!
-It would also make a great project for selling at markets, craft fairs, or your Etsy shop!
+I’ve gifted this to so many teachers and friends and they have all loved it!

 Heartland yarn is a soft yarn with a beautiful shine to it.
 Nearly all of the colors have a heathered look to it, making it very unique.

 This pattern is rated Easy in difficulty level.
 It is a very simple workup with a repetitive stitch combo that is easy to memorize.

 You will find the instructions for the stitch combination in the pattern.
 It uses just the very basic stitch combinations to create it.
 Also, you will only be working in rows and don’t have to worry about joining!

-More Scarf Patterns:
+More Scarf Patterns